Have you been stressing on how you can organize your sales associate resume to secure that Sales Associate interview?

 In dealing with people, you must feel relaxed and confident while communicating with them.

 You should also know how to quickly develop and maintain relationships with people from different backgrounds.

 2. Communication skills

+Communication is an essential customer service skill.
 It is very important to communicate clearly and efficiently while dealing with customers.

-This includes phone conversations and one-on-one conversations.
+These includes phone and one-on-one conversations.

 3. Patience and empathy